ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ## Supported Fabric versions
 {: #blockchain-images-supported-fabric}

 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Docker images are based on Hyperledger Fabric v2.2.3.
-You can use this documentation to install and deploy the latest version of Fabric used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+You can use this documentation to install and deploy the latest version of Fabric used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 See the [My Support](https://www.ibm.com/support/pages/node/1072956){: external} page for details on what is supported.